gregscharf/RTFM-Redox/README.md

 - [ ] Add a better method for generating help content with the prettytable crate.
 - [ ] Allow selection mode to wrap up or down
 - [ ] Fix errors that occur when attempting to create a statically linked linux release
-- [ ] Get Windows version working
+- [ ] Get Windows version working...
+Need to use crossterm instead of termion
 - [ ] Add search capability for text based/markdown notes.
     - Root directory for user's notes will be supplied in a CLI variable.
 - [ ] Use pre-existing 'refs' table to link to markdown notes and display notes in terminal when selected... there is probably a crate to display markdown.

 ## To Fix
 - [ ] 5-26-23: Clean up code again before it becomes too unruly.
-- [x] Termion inconsistent colors between Arch and Ubuntu.
 - [ ] Add buffer to scroll through result output that doesn't fit within terminal windows.
 - [x] Handle error when output exceeds terminal window so application doesn't crash on Arch.
     - Needs a much better solution
 - [ ] Kali backspace/delete key requires Ctrl+Backspace/Delete to delete typed character preceding cursor.
-- [ ] Issues with Sys crate when attempting to build a Windows executable.
-- [ ] Termion screen refresh on MAC M1 causes screen to flicker when arrowing through commands.

 ## Build/Install